ruiwynt/sq_app/README.md

 uvicorn app.main:app --reload
 ```

-then navigate to the frontend folder and start it with:
+then navigate into the frontend folder and start it with:

 ```
+cd frontend
 npm start
 ```